rsthn/cherry-samples/00-getting-started/README.md

 ## Initialization of `System`

-The `System` is started by calling the `start()` method, afterwards the system will take care of all rendering and updates periodically to ensure the desired FPS is met.
+The `System` is started by calling the `start()` method, afterwards it will take care of all rendering and updates to ensure the desired FPS is met.

 A full-stop (no more draw nor update cycles) is achieved by calling the `stop()` method.